 The event has since grown to over 50 games, with an ever-increasing number of athletes.
 For the competitors, WEIO is a chance to meet old friends and distant relatives, to entertain and be entertained, to challenge one another and to engage in friendly competition.
 For some competitors, it is the only tie to their heritage and a means of ensuring that their culture is celebrated.

-WEIO is also a time to don parkas, moosehide dresses and vests, mukluks and moccasins to compete in parka and Indian dress contests, and to dance and tell stories through songs and motion.
+WEIO is also a time to don parkas, moose hide dresses and vests, mukluks and moccasins to compete in parka and Indian dress contests, and to dance and tell stories through songs and motion.
 Dressed in kuspuks—traditional summer parkas—complete with feathered fans and drums, dancers perform throughout the four-day Olympics.
-WEIO gives visitors a chance to see unparalleled feats of endurance and agility.
-Spectators and participants will see new vendors and artists as they browse through booths of authentic Alaska Native crafts, and meet the people who carved, sewed, wove or beaded the items.
+Spectators and participants can meet vendors and artists as they browse through booths of authentic Alaska Native crafts, and meet the people who carved, sewed, wove or beaded the items.
 WEIO provides visitors the rare chance to experience a culture alongside those who live within it.

 To learn more about the World Eskimo-Indian Olympics visit weio.org.
-For more information on Fairbanks, you can request a free copy of the Fairbanks Visitors Guide and Winter Guide from Explore Fairbanks at 1-800-327-5774 or (907) 456-5774 or by writing to 101 Dunkel Street, Suite 111, Fairbanks, Alaska 99701.
-You can also order or view the guides online, see a full schedule of events and activities and watch the new video online at http://www.explorefairbanks.com.
+For more information on Fairbanks, request a complimentary copy of the Fairbanks Visitors Guide and Winter Guide from Explore Fairbanks at 1-800-327-5774 or (907) 456-5774 or by writing to 101 Dunkel Street, Suite 111, Fairbanks, Alaska 99701.
+Guides can be ordered or viewed online, along a full schedule of events and activities at explorefairbanks.com.